Orthodontic care

 Do braces hurt?

-Can adults get braces too?
+Can adults get braces?

-What foods do I need to avoid with braces?
+What should I avoid eating with braces?

 Curious whether Braces is right for you?